Writing A Ray Tracer in Go - Part 3

 All of this put together yields the following final image:

 That’s all for now.
 Hopefully you found this post helpful.
-Please let me know if so, or ask any questions on Twitter or in the comments.
+Please let me know if so, or ask any questions on Twitter.